mgkcloud/foodcube-customizer/implementation-plan.md

 - Potential edge cases in unusual configurations
 - Flow path visualization issues in straight and L-shaped configurations
 - Inconsistent flow direction between cubes causing connectivity errors
+- Flow direction not properly enforcing straight-through constraint

+## Fundamental Flow Constraints

+### Key Implementation Insight
+Recently, we've identified a critical architectural constraint that clarifies much of the implementation:

+1. **Cube Flow Constraint**: Each cube must have a straight-through flow in one of two directions:
+   - West→East (horizontal)
+   - North→South (vertical)

+2. **Corner Connector Function**: Corner connectors are external components that handle 90-degree turns between cubes, not within cubes.

+3. **Example L-Shape Implementation**:
+   - Cubes at [1,0], [1,1], [1,2]: Internal flow W→E (straight through horizontally)
+   - Cube at [2,2]: Internal flow N→S (straight through vertically)
+   - Corner connector: Bridges the East exit of [1,2] to the North entry of [2,2]

+This insight resolves many flow validation problems by enforcing a clear physical constraint on the system.

+### Implementation Impact

+These constraints affect several key components:

+1. **Flow Validator**: Must enforce straight-through flow within each cube
+2. **Connection Detector**: Must correctly identify where corner connectors are needed
+3. **Panel Counter**: Must account for the panel types based on straight-through flow direction
+4. **Flow Visualizer**: Must clearly show the entry/exit points and flow direction in each cube

 ## Testing Validation